Ookamini95/dnd-aanghakan/Aanghakan/Locations/The Green Sea/Assets/locations/Dephol/Assets/characters/Cpt. Spugna.md

 Faced with the relentless pursuit of powerful forces and the danger it posed to his crew and ship, Cadenza decided that the wisest course of action was to disappear from the spotlight, at least temporarily.
 Thus, he staged his own demise in a spectacularly orchestrated shipwreck, rumored to be caused by a monstrous sea creature.
 As the tales of his tragic end spread, Cadenza assumed the guise of a humble sailor named "Spugna."

-#Master-Notes He's well versed in the art of trade, he's got a friend of a friend that can procure a ship > the cheapest is a shipwreck costed around 150 gold coins.
+#Master-Notes He's well versed in the art of trade, he's got a friend of a friend that can procure a ship... with a caveat: the cheapest is a shipwreck costs around 150 gold coins and needs some... maintenance.

 ```statblock
 image: []